iGW-TU-Dresden/MLGLUE/docs/userguide/mlglue_concept.rst

 .. math::
 	\mathbf{d} = \mathcal{F}(\boldsymbol \theta) + \boldsymbol \varepsilon

-Our aim when solving an inverse problem is to find parameters of some model such that the model simulations match the corresponding observations as closely as possible.
+Our aim when solving an inverse problem is to find parameters of the model such that the model simulations match the corresponding observations as closely as possible.